nepi-engine/nepi-bot/README.md

 See [NEPI-CONNECT User Manual](https://numurus.com/wp-content/uploads/Users-Manual-NEPI-Connect.pdf) for general NEPI-CONNECT details

 ### Organization of the repository ####
+This repository is included in _nepi_engine_ws_ as a git submodule.
+Most users will want to refer to that master repository's README before proceeding here.

-Source code is primarily organized as a collection of python source files and an accompanying set Git submodules within this top-level repo.
+Within this repository source code is primarily organized as a collection of python source files and an accompanying set Git submodules.
 You can clone and initialize all at once with
 ```
 $ git clone --recurse-submodules <this-repo-URL>
 ```